isomerpages/pmo-nccs/media/speeches/_posts/2018-12-12-national-statement-of-singapore-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-unfccc-cop-24-high-level-segment-12-december-2018.md

 ---
 layout: post
-title: National Statement Of Singapore By Mr Masagos Zulkifli, Minister For The Environment And Water Resources, At The UNFCCC COP-24 High Level Segment, 12 December 2018
+title: National Statement of Singapore by Minister for the Environment and Water Resources Masagos Zulkifli at the UNFCCC COP-24 High Level Segment
 subtitle: 12 Dec 2018
 permalink: /media/speeches/national-statement-of-singapore-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-unfccc-cop-24-high-level-segment-12-december-2018
 ---